The information below is disclosed in accordance with Rule 26 of the AIM Rules for Companies and was last updated on 1st

 The Board’s view continues to be that sound governance is an essential element of a well-run business and is the responsibility all.
 We have followed the code published by the Quoted Compliance Alliance (QCA) as our benchmark for governance matters.

-My role as chairman of the Board remains separate to, and independent of the Chief Executive and we both have clearly defined responsibilities.
+My role as executive chairman of the Board remains separate to, and independent of the Chief Executive and we both have clearly defined responsibilities.
 I have overall responsibility for ensuring high standards of corporate governance are carried out, but it is also the responsibility of the Board and all members of the Board to ensure that systems and procedures by which the Company is directed and controlled and that they govern the Company in the best interests of the shareholders.

-The Board is comprised of two independent non-executive directors (including the Chairman who was independent upon appointment) and one executive director.
+The Board is comprised of two independent non-executive directors and two executive directors.
 The Board is satisfied that it has a suitable balance between independence and knowledge of the business to allow it to discharge its duties and responsibilities effectively.
-The post of Chief Executive and Chief Financial Officer is currently held by a executive director.
-The Board considers that the size and nature of the Company means that the two roles can be carried out effectively.
+The post of Chief Executive is currently held by an executive director.

 The Board maintains a regular dialogue with WH Ireland, the company’s nominated advisor, and obtains other legal and financial advice as necessary to ensure compliance with the AIM Rules and other governance requirements.